anthkrg/AI/README.md

 #### **Description**
 This challenge aims to predict the survival (or not) of a group of people aboard the Titanic.

-To achieve this, **Kaggle** provides a training dataset containing various parameters for each person (Name, Age, Sex, etc.), along with a label indicating whether the person survived.
+To do this, **Kaggle** provides a training dataset containing various parameters for each person (Name, Age, Gender, etc.), as well as a parameter indicating whether the person survived.

-The goal is to create an **ML/DL model** and train it on this dataset.
+The goal is to create a **ML/DL** model and train it on this dataset.

+#### Chosen variables

+Among all the available features for each individual, I chose to retain only age, gender, the passenger class (1st, 2nd, 3rd), the ticket price, the number of siblings/spouses, and the number of parents/children.
+This choice **is mine alone**, and each person is free to select more or fewer variables if they seem to be correlated with the passenger's survival.

+Indeed, I thought that age, gender, and social class had a direct impact on the survival of the person (e.g., "Women and children first").

+Moreover, I also wanted to keep the ticket price, as it impacts the comfort of the passenger and probably their safety?

+As for the number of siblings/spouses and parents/children, I preferred to keep them in order to have a more complex model, imagining that a parent's behavior towards their child in such a catastrophe could help many people in distress on the ship.

+#### Predictions

-Then comes the prediction phase on the test dataset, where we have all the characteristics of each person but do not know whether they survived or not.
+Next comes the prediction phase on the test dataset, where we have all the characteristics of each person but do not know whether they survived or not.

-Once our model is trained, we can make predictions on the individuals in the test dataset.
-The file **results.csv** is an example of a prediction.
+Once our model is trained, we can make predictions for the people in the test dataset.
+The **results.csv** file is an example of predictions.